szabotudor/Arch--Install-Guide/README.md

   - Run `mkfs.FILESYSTEM_TYPE /dev/LINUX_SYSTEM_PARTITION_NAME` (replace `FILESYSTEM_TYPE` with `btrfs` and `ext4` respectively)

 # Part-3: Mounting the partitions and preparing the base arch install
-- The partitions that you created need to be mounted in in order to install arch on them
+- The partitions that you created need to be mounted in order to install arch on them
 - There is technically no "one good way" to do this, but the unspoken standard is to mount everything to `/mnt`
   - First, run `mount /dev/LINUX_SYSTEM_PARTITION_NAME /mnt` to mount the root partition (KEEP THE SPACE BEFORE `"/mnt"`)
   - Then, run `mount --mkdir /dev/EFI_PARTITION_NAME /mnt/boot/efi` to mount the boot partition